 She was particularly fascinated by the Apollo 13 mission and the amazing team who worked to bring the astronauts safely back to Earth.

 Her only childhood regret?
-Not being able to go to space camp.
+Not being able to go to space camp for learning astronomy for kids.
 (She thinks she can still go).

 Emily’s Many Interests